What's happening now?

 About Building a Better 82nd

-Ownership of 82nd Avenue is being transferred from the state to the Portland Bureau of Transportation (PBOT).
+Ownership of 82nd Avenue transferred from the state to the Portland Bureau of Transportation (PBOT) in 2022.
 A critical north-south connection and one of Portland’s high-crash corridors, 82nd Avenue is in urgent need of significant investments to improve safety and address maintenance issues.

-PBOT is investing $80 million in 82nd Avenue to deliver critical fixes now.
-The needed basic safety and maintenance repairs to the corridor include paving, crossings, lighting, safety improvements at intersections, and sidewalk improvements.
+PBOT is investing in 82nd Avenue to deliver critical fixes.
+These urgent safety and maintenance repairs to the corridor include repaving and ADA corner ramps, pedestrian crossings, street lighting, safety improvements, tree planting, and sidewalk improvements.
+Critical Fixes projects will be in construction between 2023 and 2026.

-After making the most critical repairs, PBOT will invest $105 million in future investments for a better 82nd Avenue.
+While completing the most critical repairs, PBOT will identify and prioritize future investments for a better 82nd Avenue.
 Over the next two years, PBOT will conduct broad and inclusive community engagement and work directly with community-based organizations and agency partners to determine what the bureau should focus on for improving 82nd Avenue long-term.